Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/Minyus/pipelinex

 Released in Nov 2019 by a Kedro user (me).
-PipelineX works on top of Kedro.
+PipelineX works on top of Kedro and MLflow.

 PipelineX enables you to define your pipeline in YAML (an independent YAML file).